Schedule of Events

 Add session to My Planner

-The SDSU aero lab consists of a Low Speed Wind Tunnel (E123), a Supersonic Wind Tunnel (E122D) and a Variable Pressure Water Tunnel (E121).
+The SDSU aerospace lab consists of a low speed wind tunnel (E123), a supersonic wind tunnel (E122D) and a variable pressure water tunnel (E121).
 These facilities are the backbone structures that define who we are in aerospace engineering at SDSU.

 Antenna and Microwave Lab